dotnet/arcade/Documentation/UnifiedBuild/Full-Code-Flow.md

 #### Updating `global.json`

-Similar to `eng/common`, the repo will follow the `global.json` settings from the VMR with the option to opt-out.
+Similar to `eng/common`, individual repos will follow the `global.json` settings from the VMR with the option to opt-out.
 This is mainly because bumping the .NET SDK in repositories can take time or is not desirable.

 Repositories can opt-out from getting Arcade updates from the VMR by ignoring the `Microsoft.DotNet.Arcade.Sdk` package in their codeflow setting.

-### Proposal for handling the configuration

-Proposed configuration:

-- Each repository gets a new `eng/source-mapping.json` file.
-- This file has two sections, for forward and backflow, with identical schema.
-  - Each section defines cloaking rules and additional mappings.
-- This file is an override for defaults defined in the `src/source-mappings.json` file of the VMR (common for all repositories).
-  - Default cloakings are similar to what we have today (`*.dll`, ...).have patches for the backflow too?
-  - The `src/source-mappings.json` file is not mirrored to any individual repository and lives in the VMR solely.
-- When synchronizing code, the current contents of the `eng/source-mappings.json` from the source repository (individual repository for forwards flow, VMR for backflow) is used to configure the synchronization.

-> **❓❓❓:** Version of `darc` used to do the synchronization?
-Currently it is in `Version.Details.xml` of `dotnet/installer`.
-Possibly, this should be driven by VMR's `Version.Details.xml` or `.config/dotnet-tools.json` and we'd flow Arcade Services into the VMR the usual way.
-Could be also in Arcade...